Mitsubishi J8M Shūsui: Operational history

-Contractors were already manufacturing components, and almost ready for full-scale production.
+Contractors were already manufacturing components, and almost ready for full-scale production - although this status would never be attained.
 Despite another explosion of the fuel mixture during a ground test days after Inuzuka's crash, flight testing was to resume in late August 1945, and the J8M2 design was finalized.
-But on 15 August 1945 Japan surrendered, and all work on the J8M ceased.
-The end of the war also spelled the end of the JAAF's Ki-202 Shūsui Kai (Shūsui modified), whose design had begun in secret months before.
+However, on 15 August 1945, Japan surrendered, after which all work on the J8M was abruptly terminated.
+The end of the conflict also spelled the end of the JAAF's Ki-202 Shūsui Kai (Shūsui modified), whose design had begun in secret months before.
 The Ki-202 was to offer improved flight endurance over the Ki-200 and was slated to be the priority fighter for the JAAF in 1946, but no metal was cut before Japan's surrender.

 As with many other Japanese fighter types combating air raids over Japan, the Ki-200 was considered for use in ramming attacks against B-29s.
 The envisioned mission profile was to make one or two firing passes and then, with the remaining energy, conduct a ramming attack.
 Any fuel left on board would most likely detonate, increasing the effectiveness of the attack but also meaning the pilot had little chance of survival.
 Nevertheless, the cost was deemed to be worth it, and plans were being drawn up to form a "Hagakure-Tai" (Special Attack Unit), similar to the German Sonderkommando Elbe, when the war ended.